 After listening to the concerns of new instructors, I have noticed a lot of young sociologists who fear challenging questions or remarks from students.
 But what new instructors do not often know is that by designing their sociology courses in specific ways, they can set themselves up to successfully deal with those challenging questions.

-Here I would like to write about the fear of students questioning the authority of their sociology professors.
 Early in their teaching careers graduate students, instructors, and professors may fear students who openly question ideals that are inherent in the field of sociology.
 I have had colleagues who talk about students who question “white privilege,” for example, or others who question the legitimacy of the gender pay gap.

 First, let me get the obvious point out of the way, instructors who are women or of a racial minority group will likely have a different experience than my own in this area.
 The only explicit examples I have been witness to, where students have verbally and openly questioned the legitimacy of sociological content were in a course where the professor was both a woman and a person of color.
 Nevertheless, I have established these three skills to help all sociology instructors reduce the likelihood of being publicly questioned and prepare yourself to respond in case of students questioning course material.